alex-spataru/OpenSSL-Builder/README.md

 )
 ```

-For Windows with MSVC, use `.lib` files instead of `.a`.
+> On Windows with MSVC, use `.lib` files.
+On MinGW/macOS, use `.a`.

+## Artifact Delivery

+Each build run automatically uploads precompiled binaries as GitHub Actions artifacts or release assets.
+SHA256 checksums are included to validate integrity.

+You can retrieve the latest prebuilt outputs from the [Releases](../../releases) page.

-## 🛡️ License
+## License

+This repository does **not** modify or redistribute OpenSSL source code.
+It uses the official sources available at [openssl.org](https://www.openssl.org/source/), built as-is.

-OpenSSL is licensed under Apache License 2.0.
+OpenSSL is licensed under the [Apache License 2.0](https://www.openssl.org/source/license-openssl-ssleay.txt).
-This repo only builds the source — it doesn’t modify or redistribute it.